vxcall/MiraDump/README.md

 Go to [**Release**](https://github.com/s3pt3mb3r/GameOffsetDumper/releases) and download latest version of GameOffsetDumper.

+If you hate to download binary from someone else, then build from source by yourself.
+It'll work as well

 Firstly, prepare config.toml file in the same directory as GameOffsetDumper.exe and fill it up properly.

 This is the format of config.toml.